 How to reward yourself: February is turtle time in Bundaberg!
 Find out where you can see these amazing creatures after the racing finishes.

 3. Mooloolaba Triathlon Festival

 The Challenge: The Mooloolaba Triathlon Festival is an ITU Triathlon World Cup event and that means it brings in the world’s best triathletes.
 Try to keep up with them as you swim, bike and run your way around this beautiful course.

-The event has been going for 25 years and the atmosphere is louder than an ABBA concert, so even if you’re just there to spectate, it’s worth it.
+The festival has been going for over 25 years and the atmosphere is louder than an ABBA concert, so even if you’re just there to spectate, it’s worth it.

 What you need: Enough energy to go shopping after the race, really comfy budgie smugglers for the swim and of course, a bike.

 How to reward yourself: If you just finished the race then you’ve seen the coastline of Mooloolaba and as beautiful as it is, the hinterland awaits.
 Check out these top 5 waterfalls or cheers your efforts with a craft beer crawl around these Sunshine Coast breweries.

 Over two weeks in March and April, the Brisbane Cycling Festival offers a host of events suitable for all riders and fans.

 For the general public, the Tour de Brisbane is the ultimate event for competitive or not so competitive riders looking to tackle a 110km course around the best parts of Brisbane.